sirjuddington/SLADE/docs/mkdocs/md/Types/MapObject.md

+<article-head>MapObject</article-head>

 The **MapObject** type is a base type for all map editor objects.

-#### Regarding MapObject `*Property` and `Set*Property` functions
+!!! note "Regarding MapObject `*Property` and `Set*Property` functions"
     MapObject properties in SLADE generally mirror the properties defined in the [UDMF](https://doomwiki.org/wiki/UDMF) specification.
 As an example, setting the `texturetop` string property on a <type>[MapSide](MapSide.md)</type> MapObject will set its upper texture.
 Note that not all basic UDMF properties are supported for non-UDMF maps.

 ### Derived Types